 NHL based mortars will cure more quickly due to their hydraulic set, the speed will vary depending on the strength of the NHL chosen.

 Exposed elevations and chimney stacks.

 Letting rising moisture wick away to the outside is one of the important functions of lime pointing.
 On exposed locations it’s important to recognise that there is a balance between letting rising moisture wick away and avoiding excessive rain ingress through more porous lime mortars.

-Rain can easily penetrate some types of stone and most bricks and a porous lime mortar can add to this problem.
-We recommend adding a little (at least 4% by volume) linseed oil (either raw or double boiled) to the lime mortar to improve water repellency whilst still retaining some breathability.
+Rain can easily penetrate some types of masonry and a porous lime mortar may add to this problem.
+In this instance you may consider adding a little (at least 4% by volume) raw or double boiled linseed oil to the lime mortar to improve water repellency.

-If the composition or thickness of the wall means that rain ingress is still a problem, then there are vapour permeable water repellents available that can help to reduce rain ingress.
-This is of course a cheaper option than lime rendering the stone or brickwork.
+If the composition or thickness of the wall means that rain ingress is still a problem, there are vapour permeable water repellents available that can help.

 Windows and Door Frames.